Jerzy Wostal

-Jerzy Adolf Wostal (6 December 1914– 1991) was a Polish association football player, one of the best forwards of interwar Poland.
+Jerzy Adolf Wostal (6 December 1914 – 12 February 1991) was a Polish footballer who played as a forward.

 He was born in 1914 in Königshütte (later Chorzów).

-In the late 1930s Wostal played for AKS Chorzów.
+In the late 1930s, Wostal played for AKS Chorzów.
 The best year in his career was 1937.
-His team then became vice-champions of Poland (after Cracovia), and he was the top scorer of the Polish Football League, with 12 goals.
+His team then became vice-champions of Poland, and he was the top scorer of the Polish Football League, with 12 goals.

-On the Polish National Team he played in 10 games, scoring 4 goals.
-Wostal’s debut took place on 6 September 1936, in Riga (Latvia – Poland 3–3).
+He made 10 appearances for the Poland national team, scoring four goals.
+Wostal's debut took place on 6 September 1936 in a 3–3 draw against Latvia in Riga.
 He was also part of Poland's squad at the 1936 Summer Olympics, but he did not play in any matches.
 One of the best matches in his career occurred on 10 October 1937 in Warsaw.
-In a 1938 FIFA World Cup qualifier Poland beat Yugoslavia 4–0 and Wostal scored one of the goals.
+In a 1938 FIFA World Cup qualifier, Poland beat Yugoslavia 4–0, with Wostal scoring one of the goals.

-Unfortunately, due to injury, he was unable to take part in Poland’s legendary 1938’s World Cup match vs. Brazil (5–6).
-Instead of him, coach/manager Józef Kałuża fielded Fryderyk Scherfke.
-Wostal’s last game in the white-red jersey took place on 27 May 1939 in Łódź (Poland – Belgium 3–3).
+Wostal's last game in the white-red jersey took place on 27 May 1939 in Łódź, a 3–3 draw with Belgium.

 Little is known about Wostal's whereabouts during and after World War II.
 He signed the German Nationality List (Volksliste) and changed the name to Georg Wostal.
-Some time between 1940–1944 played in the team of Vorwärts-Rasensport Gleiwitz (Gliwice), which was one of the best sides of Upper Silesia in those years, winning the Silesian championship for several times.
+Some time between 1940 and 1944, he played for Vorwärts-Rasensport Gleiwitz (Gliwice), which was one of the best sides of Upper Silesia in those years, winning the Silesian championship for several times.
 Then, after 1945, his fate is unknown other than he died in 1991.